 “When you grow up with a family who own livestock, you don’t get to go on typical family vacations,” explained Susan Harbaugh of Illinois.
 “Visiting the national parks as adults is our way to live out our childhood longing for that iconic American family vacation.”

-Susan and her husband, Will, were both raised in rural communities, and although they may have missed out on the stereotypical family road trip growing up, they have more than made up for it in their adult lives, having now traveled to 48 national parks and counting.
+Susan and her husband, Will, were both raised in rural communities, and although they may have missed out on the stereotypical family road trip growing up, they have more than made up for it in their adult lives, having now traveled to over 50 national parks and counting.
 The walls of their home are peppered with photos from their trips, and their bookshelves contain dozens of scrapbooks of their various park adventures.

 Connecting with nature, embracing the spectacular scenery, and enjoying the wildlife are a constant source of joy for Susan and Will when they go to the parks.
 “With the crazy lifestyle we lead – the fast-paced world we live in – at the parks you can go unplug and focus on each other and nature.”